tea2x/joydao/README.md

 - step2: in tab Address To Script, paste your joyId address and you'll see a data structure {codeHash, hashType, Args}
 - step3: compare it to the trie in each output "lock".
 If matched, output cells are YOURS

-You'll notice that the second cell doesn't have a Type Script, that is because it a change in a UTXO transaction and it doesn't belong to any "type" of smart contract.
+You'll notice that the second cell doesn't have a Type Script, that is because it's a change in a UTXO transaction and it doesn't belong to any "type" of smart contract.

 #### withdraw